dodadoa/wasawat-site/src/pages/blog/posts/personal-tech-radar-2022.md

 # Frontend

-- I put `redux at the beginning of the project` to avoid, since in most of the projects I used there is no need for redux, normally what we want is simple state management with a moderate side effect, which in my opinion, redux is too big for most of my job.
+- I put `redux at the beginning of the project` to avoid, since in most of the projects of mine, there is no need for redux, normally what we want is simple state management with a moderate side effect, which in my opinion, redux is too big for most of my job (`useReducer` is good if you still want the reducer things).
 Simply put, the `react-context` or `Jotai` would be enough.
 If I need some side-effect handling, which most of my time involves around the network call, I will use the `react-query` or `react-swr`.

 - I've just tried the `Astro` and love its flexibility (although, most of the time I write `react`)

 -